-The Israel Securities Authority (ISA) is the national securities regulator of Israel.
-Established by law in 1968, which defines the ISAS's role "to protect the interests of the public investing in securities."
-ISA is active in two main areas: protecting investors; developing the regulatory infrastructure, tools and products for an advanced, diverse, competitive and innovative public capital market.
+The Israel Securities Authority (ISA) is Israel's national securities regulator.
+Established by law in 1968, the ISA's role is "to protect the interests of the public investing in securities."
+The ISA is active in two main areas: protecting investors, and developing the regulatory infrastructure, tools and products for an innovative, diverse and competitive public capital market.

 Over the years, the capital market has become one of the pillars of the Israeli economy.
-This market allows companies and businesses to recruit funds to develop their operations, thus contributing to the economy's economic activity, employment and innovation.
-At the same time, the capital market allows the general public to invest in the country's leading companies and so to take part in their success, adding to the profitability of the public's savings.
+This market allows companies and businesses to recruit funds to develop their operations, which contributes to economic activity, employment and innovation in Israel.
+Simultaneously, the capital market enables the general public to invest in and take part of the successes of Israel's leading companies, increasing national public savings.

-A sound capital market cannot exist without a high standard of behavior among the entities that finance the capital market, as well as in the financial industry.
-The Israel Securities Authority acts on behalf of the investors by setting high norms of behavior, enforcing them in the market's active entities and by developing a diverse and competitive market.
+A stable capital market cannot exist without a high standard of behavior among the entities that finance the capital market, as well as in the financial industry.
+The Israel Securities Authority acts on behalf of the investors by setting and enforcing high standards of market behavior as well as developing a diverse and competitive market.

-The Israel Securities Authority currently oversees a broad array of activities in the capital market, including the Tel Aviv Stock Exchange activity, where the securities of the State of Israel and many companies are traded; securities IPO's to the public by companies recruiting capital; operations of mutual funds offering the public a range of liquid and convenient investment avenues; operations of many financial agents, including investment consultants and portfolio managers; and more.
+The Israel Securities Authority currently oversees a broad array of activities in the capital market, including the trade of State of Israel and corporate securities in the Tel Aviv Stock Exchange; the staging of Initial Public Offerings (IPOs) by companies recruiting capital from the public; the operations of mutual funds which offer the public a range of liquid and convenient investment avenues; the operations of financial agents including investment consultants and portfolio managers; and more.

-The Minister of Finance appoints the Authority's Chairperson and its members.
+The Minister of Finance appoints the Israel Security Authority's Chairperson and its plenum members.